mahmud035/aston-cs-research-portal/frontend/README.md

-# Aston CS Research Portal
+# Aston CS Research Portal — Frontend

 A focused, department-specific research discovery platform for the **Aston University Computer Science Department**.
 This application enables users to explore research groups, academic staff, and scholarly publications through a clean, intuitive, and academically styled interface.